DanWahlin/Featured-Content/README.md

     git clone https://github.com/DanWahlin/Featured-Content.git
     ```

-1. Create a new folder for your project (outside of the cloned repo from the previous step).
+1. Create a new folder for your project (outside of the `Featured-Content` cloned repo from the previous step).

 1. Create a folder named `public` in your project.